F5Networks/k8s-bigip-ctlr/docs/config_examples/next-gen-routes/README.md

 # NextGenControllerGuide(**Preview**)

-This page documents the behaviour of NextgenController.
-This is a preview release which supports limited features and not recommended to use in production environment.
-Check for Known Issues section for more info on features not supported.
+This page documents the behaviour of NextGenController.
+This is a preview release which supports limited features and is not recommended to use in production environments.
+Check the Known Issues section for more information on features not supported.
 ## Contents

 [Overview](#overview)